 But the abundance!
 There was so much of it.
 We could not work the Snark for the fruit that was in the way.
 She was festooned with fruit.
 The life-boat and launch were packed with it.
 The awning-guys groaned under their burdens.
 But once we struck the full trade-wind sea, the disburdening began.
 At every roll the Snark shook overboard a bunch or so of bananas and cocoanuts, or a basket of limes.
 A golden flood of limes washed about in the lee-scuppers.
 The big baskets of yams burst, and pineapples and pomegranates rolled back and forth.
-The chickens had got loose and were everywhere, roosting on the awnings, fluttering and squawking out on the jib-boom, and essaying the perilous feat of balancing on the spinnaker-boom.
-They were wild chickens, accustomed to flight.
+The chickens had got loose and were everywhere, roosting on the awnings, wild chickens, accustomed to flight.
 When attempts were made to catch them, they flew out over the ocean, circled about, and came lack.
 Sometimes they did not come back.
 And in the confusion, unobserved, the little sucking pig got loose and slipped overboard.